 - Magnesium Succinate ó highly absorbable by the body and the kind found in foods naturally.
 This type is bound to multiple amino acids (proteins) and used to augment magnesium levels.

 - Magnesium Citrate ó magnesium combined with citric acid.
-Magnesium citrate may have a laxative effect in some cases when taken in high doses, but is otherwise safe to use for improving digestion and preventing constipation.
+Magnesium citrate may have a laxative effect in some cases when taken in high doses, but is otherwise safe to use for improving digestion and helping maintain normal bowel movements.

 - Magnesium Bisglycinate ó highly absorbable, this is recommended for anyone with a known magnesium deficiency and less likely to cause laxative effects than some other magnesium supplements.